Learning logical Pauli noise in quantum error correction

 \section{Conclusion}

 We have shown that the measurements performed during \ac{QEC} contain enough information to estimate a large class of phenomenological Pauli noise models up to logical equivalence.
 Informally, as long as the code can correct the noise, it can also be estimated from the syndrome measurements.
 This result opens up new characterization possibilities since the previous results have focused only on estimating physical channels.
-Our result applies to data-syndrome codes and general subsystem codes, which encompass most codes in the literature.
+Our result applies to data syndrome codes and general subsystem codes, which encompass most codes in the literature.

+While the focus of this work is on the fundamental identifiability of Pauli noise from syndrome data in the setting of general subsystem codes, our proofs also suggest a concrete estimation scheme.
+Since it is sufficient to consider as many equations as there are free parameters in the polynomial system, Eq.\ \eqref{eq:EqSystem1-MainText}, this system can in principle be solved in polynomial time in the code size.
+The sample complexity, however, depends on the conditioning of this system, and hence on the specifics of the code.
+We note, however, that for e.g.\ topological codes, estimation is expected to be possible from local subregions of the code, which implies an efficient sampling complexity \cite{Wagner21PauliChannels}.
+In order to work out these ideas, a specific analysis of concrete codes is required, which is ongoing research.

-The focus of this work is on phenomenological noise models.
+We have considered only phenomenological noise models.
 For quantum communication or storage, this might be a reasonable assumption.
 In the context of fault-tolerant quantum computing, however, full circuit level noise models are more realistic than phenomenological ones, which introduces additional complications already for decoding in the first place.
 A common approach to this problem is to consider approximate noise models.
 For example, a minimum-weight perfect matching decoder maps the actual noise to a simplified graph with weighted edges \cite{obrien_adaptiveweightestimator,hollenberg2013_scqchigherrorrates}.
-Here, our results apply directly, and the edge weights can be estimated up to logical equivalence by solving our equation system \eqref{eq:EqSystem1-MainText}.
+Here, our results apply directly, and the edge weights can be estimated up to logical equivalence by solving our equation system, Eq.\ \eqref{eq:EqSystem1-MainText}.